Nowadays, who hasn’t heard about botulinum toxin, better known under its trade name “Botox®”?

 Don’t look around you: no one will raise their hand for fear of appearing ignorant.

 But have you really heard about it?
 I doubt it.
 Every day, I hear totally false explanations on the subject.
 Some call this toxin “the toxin of youth,” as if it had the power to keep you younger longer!
-I’m always a bit scandalized to hear things like “I LIKE TO KNOW I’M DELAYING THE AGEING OF MY FACE!” after a series of injections.
-Because, in fact, this toxin could very well accelerate the ageing of your skin if you start too early, not to mention the considerable accumulation of scar tissue if you do it twice a year, as recommended.
+I’m always a bit scandalized to hear things like “I LIKE TO KNOW I’M DELAYING THE AGING OF MY FACE!” after a series of injections.
+Because, in fact, this toxin could very well accelerate the aging of your skin if you start too early, not to mention the considerable accumulation of scar tissue if you do it twice a year, as recommended.
 The botulinum toxin remains, to this day, one of the most potent poisons known.
 Even though the doses used for therapeutic or cosmetic purposes are too weak to cause any problems, there does exist a risk of iatrogenic botulism resulting from an accident (dosage error) or overdosage of unlicensed products.

 The botulinum toxin was first discovered in 1970 while studying a case of botulism in a child, but its medical and aesthetical utilization began only in the 1980s.
-It was first used in rare disease cases like dystonia, which affects certain parts of the body such as the neck, a condition called “spasmodic torticollis”, and the eyelids (blepharospasm).
+It was first used in rare disease cases like dystonia, which affects certain parts of the body such as the neck, a condition called “spasmodic torticollis,” and the eyelids (blepharospasm).
 This is how Dr. Jean Carruthers (an ophthalmologist), treating a female patient for blepharospasm, noticed a certain attenuation of the glabella lines.
-This unexpected effect prompted her to pursue her research with her husband, a dermatologist, Dr. Alastair Carruthers, and this is how the aesthetical application of the botulinum toxin was discovered by chance in the late 1980s.
-Afterwards, in the United States, the aesthetical utilisation of the botulinum toxin became a real societal phenomenon which benefitted the Allergan laboratory marketing it.
+This unexpected effect prompted her to pursue her research with her husband, a dermatologist, Dr. Alastair Carruthers, and this is how the aesthetical application of the botulinum toxin was discovered by accident in the late 1980s.
+Afterwards, in the United States, the aesthetical utilization of the botulinum toxin became a societal phenomenon which benefitted the Allergan laboratory marketing it.
 Other trade names are Dysport (Ipsen laboratory), Vistabel, Bocouture, and Xeomin.

 This toxin is now also used to treat excessive perspiration (hyperhidrosis) and drooling (ptyalism) problems because of its action on the receptors of the parasympathetic system.

 Talking about receptors, how does the botulinum toxin work?
 In fact, it works by inhibiting the release of acetylcholine at the motor end-plate of the muscle and in the parasympathetic nervous system.
 More exactly, it intervenes at the level of the fusion of acetylcholine vesicles with the membrane of the nerve cell by acting on the SNARE complex.
 The SNARE complex enables the fusion of the vesicle and the presynaptic membrane.
 Thus the acetylcholine receptors of the muscle cells remain empty and the muscle does not contract, which induces a flaccid paralysis.
-But paralysis means quasi complete muscular atrophy in the long term.
+But paralysis means quasi-complete muscular atrophy in the long term.
 Have you ever spent a few weeks in a plaster cast?
 I have, and when my calf came out of it, it was skinny, shortened, and very stiff.
-I had to do months of rehab to recover the strength of my calf muscle.
+I had to do months of rehabilitation to recover the strength of my calf muscle.
 Tell me: who brings their lion’s wrinkles to the gym?
 Nobody!
 But you should.
 Some very interesting studies are turning up, showing results with… facial yoga.

 Muscle contraction is very important to maintain the quality and function of the various body tissues.
 For the skin, that means primarily nutritional input.
 Since the epidermis contains no blood vessels, it manages to survive through the distribution of blood vessel nutrients from dermis to epidermis.
 So, it is essential to maintain for as long as possible the anchorage between epidermis and dermis through the dermal-epidermal junction.
 To preserve its strength, it is necessary to maintain the function of the fibroblasts responsible for its maintenance as they are responsible for fabricating the extracellular matrix of the dermis.
 And how does the body deliver blood to the tissues?
 By muscle contraction!
-Which means if the muscles of our expression wrinkles –Botox® injections act only on dynamic wrinkles, or wrinkles of muscular origin, such as lion’s wrinkles (corrugator and pyramidal muscles) and crow’s feet (frontal muscle and external fibres of the orbicular muscle) – atrophy too young, e.g. in the twenties, the skin in this area will age faster for lack of nerve stimulation and nutritional input.
+Which means if the muscles of our expression wrinkles–Botox® injections act only on dynamic wrinkles, or wrinkles of muscular origin, such as lion’s wrinkles (corrugator and pyramidal muscles) and crow’s feet (frontal muscle and external fibres of the orbicular muscle) – atrophy too young, e.g. in the twenties, the skin in this area will age faster for lack of nerve stimulation and nutritional input.
 So, instead of helping you to stay young, it will do the opposite.
-Don’t be in too much of a hurry to use it, because it will not prevent the appearance of wrinkles that don’t exist YET, but it will accelerate the ageing of your entire skin in this area.
+Don’t be in too much of a hurry to use it, because it will not prevent the appearance of wrinkles that don’t exist YET, but it will accelerate the aging of your entire skin in this area.
 I find it a bit sad that we are ruining the faces of thousands of young North-Americans just to make a few bucks, while there now exist several interesting alternatives in cosmetology.

 I hear you asking, “But which ones?”
 Let’s look at four of them.

 The biggest problem is that we have no historical background data on the extended use of this toxin in the face, and therefore no solution available if the situation goes wrong.
 We have only ONE FACE and it’s precious.
-We see more and more sagging of one side of the face, eyes that no longer open completely, drooping smiles, corners of the mouth going down instead of up, and sometimes even slurred speech.
+We see more and more cases of sagging on one side of the face, eyes that no longer open completely, drooping smiles, corners of the mouth going down instead of up, and sometimes even slurred speech.

 Now, let’s talk cosmetic ingredients.